 Handheld and portable humidity meters

-Handheld units are used for spot-checks, commissioning, troubleshooting and walk-around audits — for example, verifying that a cleanroom or warehouse zone is within specification, or diagnosing a complaint about a specific area.
-These typically pair a probe with a display unit and can log short data sets for a report.
-Portable meters are also the instrument of choice for facilities teams doing periodic rounds across a large site, where installing a fixed sensor at every point would be impractical or unnecessary.
+Handheld units are used for spot-checks, commissioning, troubleshooting and walk-around audits, for example verifying a cleanroom or warehouse zone is within specification, or diagnosing a complaint about a specific area.
+These typically pair a probe with a display unit and can log short data sets for a report, and are the instrument of choice for facilities teams doing periodic rounds across a large site where a fixed sensor at every point would be impractical.

 Fixed humidity and temperature transmitters

-For continuous monitoring — cleanrooms, warehouses, server rooms, climate chambers, incubators — fixed transmitters output a continuous signal (commonly 4–20 mA, 0–10 V, or digital protocols) into a building management system (BMS) or data logging platform.
-These are installed permanently and form part of a facility's ongoing environmental control loop.
-Within this category, Rotronic offers duct-mount, wall-mount and outdoor-rated versions, each suited to a different physical installation rather than being interchangeable.
+For continuous monitoring, cleanrooms, warehouses, server rooms, climate chambers, incubators, fixed transmitters output a continuous signal (commonly 4 to 20 mA, 0 to 10 V, or digital protocols) into a building management system (BMS) or data logging platform, installed permanently as part of a facility's ongoing environmental control loop.
+Rotronic offers duct-mount, wall-mount and outdoor-rated versions, each suited to a different physical installation rather than being interchangeable.

 Data loggers

-Standalone loggers record RH and temperature over time without needing a live connection to a control system.
-They are common in transport and storage monitoring — for example, logging conditions inside a shipment or a storage area over days or weeks, then downloading the data for a compliance record.
-Because they operate independently of any live infrastructure, loggers are also useful as an independent check against a fixed BMS reading, giving facilities a second data source to compare against if a reading is ever questioned.
+Standalone loggers record RH and temperature over time without needing a live connection to a control system, common in transport and storage monitoring, for example logging conditions inside a shipment or storage area over days or weeks, then downloading the data for a compliance record.
+Because they operate independently of any live infrastructure, loggers are also useful as an independent check against a fixed BMS reading if a result is ever questioned.

 Calibration and reference equipment

-Rotronic also supplies humidity calibration standards and reference instruments used to verify that other humidity sensors — Rotronic's own or third-party — are reading correctly.
-This is a smaller but important part of the range for facilities or labs that want to run their own in-house verification checks between full external calibrations.
+Rotronic also supplies humidity calibration standards and reference instruments used to verify that other humidity sensors, Rotronic's own or third-party, are reading correctly, a smaller but important part of the range for facilities or labs wanting to run their own in-house verification checks between full external calibrations.

 What to look for when choosing a Rotronic humidity sensor